We don’t often think about the temperature of our bedrooms unless it’s the middle of summer and we’re trying everything we can to get comfortable.

-While our individual preferences will vary, the temperatures that most resemble a natural sleeping environment would range between 60 and 67-68 degrees.
+While our individual preferences will vary, the temperatures that most resemble a natural sleeping environment would range between 60 and 67 degrees.

-Can it cause nightmares?
+Can sleeping in cold temperatures cause nightmares?

 That being said, any room that is uncomfortable can influence our sleep patterns and could cause nightmares.
-While a cold room alone won’t cause nightmares, if a room is either too cold or too hot for your liking, you may be more likely to have a bad dream.
+While a cold room alone won’t directly cause nightmares, if a room is either too cold or too hot for your liking, you may be more likely to have a bad dream.

 Getting a restful night is a top priority for many of us, and knowing that something as simple as sleeping in a colder bedroom can help us do that is an easy tip to implement.

 Furthermore, cooler bedrooms can also help fight disease, slow the aging process, and put us in a better mood.

 - “Sleep Too Hot Or Too Cold?
 Understanding Thermoregulation and Sleep”.
 Sleep Center of Middle Tennessee.
 2022.

 - Xu, Xiaoying., et al. “Association of Melatonin Production with Seasonal Changes, Low Temperature, and Immuno-Responses in Hamsters”.
 National Library of Medicine.
 2018.

 - Cheng, Long., et al. “Brown and beige adipose tissue: a novel therapeutic strategy for obesity and type 2 diabetes mellitus”.
 National Library of Medicine.
 2021.

 - “Melatonin”.
 Cognitive Vitality.
 Last modified June 13, 2016.